Zeniel06/CW2025/README.md

 ### 13. RandomBrickGenerator
 **Location:** `src/main/java/com/comp2042/model/bricks/RandomBrickGenerator.java`
+- Maintains a queue of 5 bricks (1 current + 4 for preview) for smooth gameplay
+- Adds `getNext4Bricks()` method to return the next 4 upcoming bricks without advancing the queue
+- Ensures the preview panel always displays the correct upcoming pieces
-- Adds a `getRandomBrick()` helper to seed and refresh the upcoming-brick queue consistently
+- Uses `getRandomBrick()` helper to seed and refresh the queue consistently
-- Reduces duplication and makes the generator easier to extend
-- Ensures the queue always contains at least one future piece for the next-preview panel

 ---